Mangere

 Getting to Mangere

-From our Coatesville base at 43 Mill Flat Road, we travel south on the Coatesville-Riverhead Highway to reach State Highway 16.
-At the Waterview interchange, we transition to State Highway 20 (Southwestern Motorway) southbound toward the airport.
-We exit at Kirkbride Road or Massey Road for access into the Mangere area.
-The journey covers approximately 45km and takes around 45 minutes outside peak traffic.
+From 43 Mill Flat Road, Coatesville, we head south on the Coatesville-Riverhead Highway to State Highway 16, then transition to State Highway 20 southbound at the Waterview interchange.
+We exit at Kirkbride Road or Massey Road into Mangere.
+About 45km, roughly 45 minutes outside peak traffic.

 Your Local Civil Construction Partner in Mangere